streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 ## Step 1: configure GCS offload driver

 As indicated in the [configuration chapter](#configuration), before using GCS offload, you need to configure some properties for the GCS offload driver.
-This tutorial assumes that you have configured the GCS offload driver in `broker.conf` as below and run Pulsar in **standalone** mode.
+This tutorial assumes that you have configured the GCS offload driver in `standalone.conf` as below and run Pulsar in **standalone** mode.

 ```conf
 managedLedgerOffloadDriver=google-cloud-storage